 Import qBittorrent PPA

-Next, import the “qBittorrent Team” PPA containing the latest software version.
-You can choose between the stable PPA and the unstable PPA.
-The stable PPA contains well-tested versions, while the unstable PPA contains the latest features that may not be thoroughly tested.
+Import the qBittorrent Team PPA containing the latest software version.
+Choose between the stable PPA with well-tested versions or the unstable PPA with the latest features that may not be thoroughly tested.

 Option 1: Import qBittorrent stable PPA: